-Former president Donald Trump is changing his legal defense team about a week before his second impeachment trial is scheduled to open in the Senate.
+Trump changes defense team just over a week before impeachment trial is set to begin

 One of the deputies Bowers had tapped, Deborah Barbier, a former South Carolina prosecutor, will also no longer be part of the team, Miller said.